ArnieBerg/WordleHelperApp/README.md

 ## Installation in Windows

-1. Clone the repository by clicking on 'Code' and then 'Download ZIP'.
+1. Get a copy of the puzzle program by clicking on 'Code' and then 'Download ZIP'.

-2. When the Zip file is downloaded, double click on the Zip file to unzip it, copy and save the WordleHelper-main folder somewhere on your computer.
+2. When the Zip file is downloaded, double click on the Zip file to unzip it, extract the WordleHelper-main folder and save the WordleHelper-main folder somewhere on your computer.

-3. Double-click on the WordleCheatApp.exe file in the WordleHelper-main folder.
+3. Double-click on the WordleHelperApp.exe file in the WordleHelper-main folder.
 If you get a security warning, click on 'More information' and 'Run anyway'.

 4. Once the app opens, you can click on the ‘?’ to read the app help.